Huotes/CommitMaker/README.md

 Chuck Norris did in fact, build Rome in a day.

 Programming today is a race between software engineers striving to build bigger and better idiot-proof programs and the Universe trying to produce bigger and better idiots.
 So far the Universe is winning.

+Chuck Norris' Penis is a third degree blackbelt, and an honorable 32nd-degree mason.